mohamedelziat50/Hotel-Bookings-AI-MIU/README.md

 | `agent` | **Agent ID** (optional) |
 | `city` | **City** (optional) |

 **Note:** The following CSV columns are not used in the frontend form and can be ignored when testing.
-These columns were excluded for different reasons (as documented in `Hotel_Booking.ipynb`):
+These columns were excluded for different reasons (as documented in the [notebook](https://github.com/mohamedelziat50/Hotel-Bookings-AI-MIU/blob/main/Hotel_Booking.ipynb)):

 **Dropped before feature selection (data preprocessing):**
 - `company` - Dropped due to high missing values (94.3% missing); removed during data cleaning phase (see notebook section on missing values)